noahadhikari/binvox-stl-dataloader/README.md

 Assumes the binvox folder contains the string "Binvox" and the stl folder contains the string "rotated".

-You'll also need to have a `.env` file in your root directory set up as follows:
+You'll also need to create a `.env` file in your root directory set up as follows (ignoring the braces):

 ```
 GOOGLE_API_KEY = {your api key here}